dan-ince-aai/AAI-AWS-SAM-Template/README.md

 The service uses the following AWS components:
 - **Amazon S3**: Two buckets are used - one for audio files and another for transcripts
-- **AWS Lambda**: Processes S3 events and coordinates with AssemblyAI
+- **AWS Lambda**: Processes S3 events and coordinates with the AssemblyAI API
 - **AWS SAM**: Infrastructure as Code (IaC) for easy deployment

 ## Prerequisites